Without traction, you don’t have a business.

 Phase 3 is when you have an established business model, a significant position in the market, and a focus on scaling and dominating.
 Must-do of Phase 3: increase your earning, scale your marketing, build real sustainability.

 Traction channels will evolve along with the different phases.
 Growth is like an exponential curve.
 The beginning is slow, but as time goes and traction channels open, the number of users explode, then the channel becomes saturated, and you need to find a new channel to unlock.

 The needed traction to get financed depends on your market and the competitiveness.
 Furthermore, you should talk to investors that understand what you are doing, so they’ll be more lenient if you don’t have too much traction.

 A startup can be awesome if you believe in it.
 If not, it can get old pretty quickly.

-Adopters VS outlines: The first likes your product, the second likes you as a person.
+Adopters VS outliers: The first like your product, the second like you as a person.
 Both of these people will be your first customers.